BrunoBalbuena93/babySteps_Solidity/notes.md

 - **Reports**:
 - **Scripts**: Automation and pipelines
 - **Tests**: Create tests for QA purposes

+If working with brownie and planning to use oracles, it is needed to do either a **fork** so it "thinks" it is communicating with other blockchain or **mock**

+#### Mocking
+With mocking, you are going to deploy a contract prior to the one you are working with, which will do the job as the external oracle.
+You could find the code for this in the chainlink [repo](https://github.com/smartcontractkit/chainlink-mix/tree/main/contracts/test)

+## Verifying the smart contract
+When we are deploying a smart contract, we can set it public and "ask" for the network to verify it.
+This example is shown in fund me [deploy script](/brownie/fund_me/scripts/deploy.py)

 ## URLS
 - Rinkeby ETH requester: https://faucet.rinkeby.io/